lindsayrr8/lindsayrr8.github.io/_posts/2025-05-03-my-new-blog-post.md

 That checks out (people love free stuff!)
 But it's not the best news for a starving author.

-In that case, I went to take a look at the *non-zero* price distribution for non-KU best sellers:
+In that case, I went to take a look at more of the *non-zero* price distribution for non-KU best sellers:

 ![price-dist-best-sellers-not-on-KU](https://github.com/user-attachments/assets/a2657a83-bfaf-4b4d-a298-6a5c9d584b54)